Riverside Centre, Brisbane: Office impact

 The scope and cost of the office tower development project was significant.
 The size of the site at 1.4 hectares dwarfed most of the sites on which Brisbane's other office towers were erected.
 Lend Lease had amassed a 2.0 hectare site in total (both freehold and leasehold), but stage one had been laid out on 1.4 hectares.
 Few other office high-rise towers were erected on such large sites, with only two subsequent projects (Waterfront Place, 1990, and Cathedral Square, 1989) are on par.
 The Riverside Centre site also dwarfed several CBD sites intended solely for public purposes or recreation, including Post Office Square, King George Square, Anzac Square, and Queens Gardens.
 For a brief time it was the tallest building in Brisbane (though its successor was under construction when Riverside opened).
 At a reported cost of $200 million, Riverside Centre was the first office tower development in the CBD to cost over $100 million, and was significantly more expensive than the record-setting AMP Blue Tower, constructed two years earlier for $60 million.
 The official cost of the project was not publicly released, though several different figures were reported.
 Initially reported as a $100 million in 1981, the estimate had climbed to $200 million by August 1982.
 By December 1983, it was reported as a $250 million project, more expensive than both Expo 88 ($180 million) and Conrad Jupiters Casino at the Gold Coast ($175 million), as Lend Lease revealed that it had already spent $40 million on the development.
 By 1984 this cost had been revised again to $300 million, but that figure was to include a second stage development.
 The development was sold to General Property Trust in 1986 for a sign-over price of $171.5 million and a total sales price of about $200 million.
-The project was mostly commonly referred to as a $200 million project, including by contractors Civil and Civic.
-Riverside Centre remained one of the few 20th century office tower developments in the Brisbane CBD to cost over $100 million, with only two further projects, both neighbours to Riverside Centre, before the economic recession of the 1990s: the two-tower Central Plaza complex designed by Japanese architect, Kisho Kurokawa, and Queensland architectural firm, Peddle Thorp, opening in two stages; and Waterfront Place, designed by Perth architectural firm Cameron Chisholm Nichol, and also opened in two stages (Eagle Street Pier, 1989; Waterfront Place, 1990).
+The project was mostly commonly referred to as a $200 million project, including by contractors Civil & Civic.
+Riverside Centre remained one of the few 20th century office tower developments in the Brisbane CBD to cost over $100 million, with only two further projects, both neighbours to Riverside Centre, before the economic recession of the 1990s: the two-tower Central Plaza complex designed by Japanese architect, Kisho Kurokawa, and Queensland architectural firm, Peddle Thorp, opening in two stages; and Waterfront Place, designed by Perth architectural firm Cameron Chisholm Nicol, and also opened in two stages (Eagle Street Pier, 1989; Waterfront Place, 1990).